In the second half of satsang, we meditate together.

 WHEN MEDITATING, it is helpful to sit in a comfortable, upright position, with spine, neck, and head in alignment.
 Let your breathing be relaxed, deep and diaphragmatic.
 Feel yourself effortlessly being breathed.

 You don’t meditate.
 You allow meditation to happen.

-Awareness allows everything to be as it is.
+AWARENESS allows everything to be as it is.
 It is the ultimate context of all and everything.
-It is the first fact all other facts are predicated upon.
+It is the first fact all other facts appear within.
 You are effortless awareness.
 This is true under all circumstances.
 Simply rest as awareness, aware of itself.

-At the end of each session, we focus in our hearts and send Loving Kindness to all beings everywhere as we chant OM three times, and then Om Shanti Shanti Shanti.
+At the end of each session, we focus in our Heart as we feed the field vibrations of Loving Kindness to All Beings Everywhere and chant OM three times, and then Om Shanti Shanti Shanti.

 Shanti means peace.